benvaljean/benvaljean.github.io/_posts/2011-10-05-Set_default_value_script-slash-function_parameter_(Bash).markdown

 #### Example

-To create a fatal handling functino in a scritp that gives a exit code of 1 if it is not set under \$2:
+To create a error handling function in a script that gives a exit code of 1 if it is not set under \$2:

     fatal()